CondorcetVote/Documentation-Book/II-#-C.-Result-#-1.-Natural-Condorcet.md

 ```
 **method:** String name of an available advanced Condorcet method.
 True for default method.

-**Return value:** \Condorcet\Candidate object, null if there are no available winner or loser.
+**Return value:** \CondorcetPHP\Condorcet\Candidate object, null if there are no available winner or loser.
 Advanced method can return multiples winner, an array will be returned.

 ## Just orthodox Condorcet Winner / Loser
 ```php